Betty White: Death

 On December 25, 2021, White suffered a stroke.
 On the morning of December 31, she died in her sleep at her home in the Brentwood neighborhood of Los Angeles at the age of 99.
 Her remains were cremated.

-White's death was met with statements of sympathy and tributes from many people and organizations.
-The United States Army released a statement as White had volunteered with the American Women's Voluntary Services during World War II.
-The Martin Luther King Jr. Center offered their condolences and praised White for her early support of racial equality.
+White's death was met with statements of sympathy and tributes from many people and organizations around the world.
+The United States Army released a statement, as White had volunteered with the American Women's Voluntary Services during World War II.
+The Martin Luther King Jr. Center also offered their condolences and praised White for her early support of racial equality.
 There were additional tributes from numerous media organizations, entertainers, political commentators, sports teams, politicians, and other public figures.
 White's star on the Hollywood Walk of Fame was flooded with flowers and tributes within hours of the announcement of her death.

-White's two California homes in Brentwood and Carmel were sold in April and June 2022 respectively, with her personal belongings sold at auction that September.
-Her estate donated a substantial portion of her television memorabilia to the National Comedy Center, including wardrobe pieces, annotated notes, and five of her Emmy Awards.
+White's two California homes in Brentwood and Carmel were sold in April and June 2022 respectively, with her personal belongings sold at auction that September and the proceeds donated to several charities.
+Her estate also donated a substantial portion of her television memorabilia to the National Comedy Center, including wardrobe pieces, annotated notes, and five of her Emmy Awards.

 Causes and advocacy

 Animal welfare

 White was a pet enthusiast and animal welfare advocate, who worked with organizations including the Los Angeles Zoo Commission, The Morris Animal Foundation, African Wildlife Foundation, and Actors and Others for Animals.
 Her interest in animal welfare began in the early 1970s while she was producing and hosting the syndicated series The Pet Set, which spotlighted celebrities and their pets.
 As of 2009, White was the president emerita of the Morris Animal Foundation, where she served as a trustee of the organization beginning in 1971.
 She was a member of the board of directors of the Greater Los Angeles Zoo Association since 1974.
 Additionally, White served the association as a Zoo Commissioner for eight years.

 According to the Los Angeles Zoo & Botanical Garden's ZooScape member newsletter, White hosted "History on Film" from 2000 to 2002.
 White donated nearly $100,000 to the zoo in the month of April 2008 alone.
 White served as a judge at the 2011 American Humane Hero Dog Awards ceremony.

-White served as a judge alongside Whoopi Goldberg and Wendy Diamond for the American Humane's Hero Dog Awards on the Hallmark Channel on November 8, 2011.
+White served as a judge alongside Whoopi Goldberg and Wendy Diamond for American Humane's Hero Dog Awards on the Hallmark Channel on November 8, 2011.